And that’s a wrap!

 These investments are really the pinnacle of investing.
 The minimums are usually extremely high ($500,000) but the biggest advantage is the low management fees, which are often half of those for a retail mutual fund, or many pooled wrap accounts.
 Often PMAs bypass the adviser or broker; the investor deals directly with the investment manager.
 These plans are truly customized, but you are usually dealing with only a few money managers.
 As a result, you can lose the diversity of different management styles and disciplines that can be found in mutual funds.

 Some PMA accounts also allow the transfer of non-registered (open) stock brokerage accounts without incurring a tax liability.
 Thus, if you wanted to move a stock brokerage account into managed money and away from individual stock selection, this might be a viable solution.

 Will the average PMA account outperform the average mutual fund portfolio?
 No. A lower MER does not guarantee better performance.
 But given two similar investment portfolios, it would be rational to choose the portfolio with the lower MER.

 One of the best analogies describing wrap accounts comes from an article I read recently by Clay Gillespie of the Rogers Group in Vancouver: “If buying a suit is like buying managed money, then buying a suit off the rack and having it altered is like buying a mutual fund.
-Having a suit specially made is like purchasing a private managed account.
-A wrap account, on the other hand is like purchasing a suit off the rack, having it altered, and buying all the accessories.”
+Having a suit specially made is like purchasing a privately managed account.
+A wrap account, on the other hand, is like purchasing a suit off the rack, having it altered, and buying all the accessories.”